 Plover Bay Technologies has solely used contract manufacturers from Taiwan in the past.
-In 2016, we began to allocate the production of low to mid-end SD-WAN routers to a PRC factory owned by a Taiwanese manufacturer for cost reduction and diversification against risk of supply chain disruptions in Taiwan.
-The proposed tariff will affect US-bound products manufactured in this PRC factory.
-However, we believe the financial impact from the proposed tariff will be insignificant.
+In 2016, we began to allocate a portion of our production (mainly low to mid-end SD-WAN routers) to a PRC manufacturer owned by a Taiwanese company for cost reduction and diversification against supply chain risks and disruptions in Taiwan.

-First, since 2017, we began parallel production in both PRC and Taiwan for some of our products.
-Therefore, we have the ability to shift the manufacturing of US-specific models from the PRC factory to other Taiwanese contract manufacturers, while shifting non-US models to the PRC factory.
+Since 2017, we began parallel production in both the PRC and Taiwan for some of our products.
+Therefore, we have the flexibility to shift the manufacturing of US-specific models from the PRC manufacturer to other Taiwanese counterparts, while shifting non-US models to the PRC manufacturer.

-In conclusion, the financial impact from this 10% tariff will be negligible to us.
-We will continue to monitor any further development from the trade war and take appropriate measures to minimize any impact.
-Our long term fundamentals remain sound and we will turn every challenge into an opportunity to improve our operations.
+We will continue to monitor the ongoing development of the trade war and take appropriate measures to minimize any impact.
+Our long term fundamentals remain sound and we strive to turn every challenge into an opportunity to improve our operations.